-I will be working on our emergency preparedness over the coming weeks and months and plan on popping in here with a few more things you can do to get ready that are not top notch priority, but good to know and have.
+I will be working on our emergency preparedness over the coming weeks and months and plan on popping in here with a few more things you can do to get ready that are not a top-notch priority, but good to know and have.

 If there is anything you would like to add to these tips and suggestions please feel free to do so in the comment section below.
 You can also share your wisdom on our Facebook group.
 Not a member yet?
 Well, what’s keeping you?

-I hope this post has provided you not only with the motivation to become prepared for disaster, but that you will increase its impact by sharing it with your friends on Facebook and on Pinterest.
+I hope this post has provided you not only with the motivation to become prepared for a disaster but that you will increase its impact by sharing it with your friends on Facebook and on Pinterest.
 You just might save a life.

 And finally this:

 In the event that a catastrophe like this should ever take place near you, don’t make a field trip to inspect the damage up close.
 Curious people can seriously hinder rescue and cleanup efforts by congesting already taxed roadways.
 If you want to see an area of devastation and the impact it has had on the people in it up close, sign up as a volunteer to help with cleanup, distributing food and whatever else might be needed.
 You can make a huge difference that way in the lives of many!

 Don’t forget to sign up for the FREE Resource Library to get your free printable checklists and access to so much more!

 For more information on how to prepare yourself and your household, including those with special needs, the elderly and pets for disasters be sure to check out these helpful websites: